 - AF-5259 COVID Visitor and Emergency Pass Declaration Form to be submitted to Reception 24 hours prior to attending campus.
 Form can be requested from your ANSTO Contact or Reception.

 - The ANSTO COVID-19 online self-reporting tool

 - ANSTO Work Health and Safety Management System

 - Regular review and, if necessary, revision of risk assessments/ action plans.

-- Security swipe access to contact trace movements of workers if confirmed COVID-19 case Recording of visitors/ Emergency Pass contractors via the visitors declaration form
+- If necessary, Security door swipe access to contact trace movements of workers of a confirmed COVID-19 case that was infectious whilst on Campus

-- Incident reporting and notification to Comcare if required
+- Incident reporting and notification to SafeWork NSW, Victorian Department of Health & Human Services and to Comcare if required.

 - Australian Government.
 2020.
 Office of the Australian Information Commissioner - Coronavirus (COVID-19): Understanding your privacy obligations to your staff